 What does Patience mean?

-Literal meaning of patience is endurance, tolerance and self-control whereas in terminology of Islam it means to stop your innerself (nafs) from doing things that are forbidden in sharia.
+The literal meaning of patience is endurance, tolerance and self-control whereas in the terminology of Islam it means to stop your innerself (nafs) from doing things that are forbidden in sharia.
 Allah says in Quran:

 اِنَّ الۡاِنۡسَانَ خُلِقَ ہَلُوۡعًا (70:19)